osbuild/osbuild-composer/HACKING.md

 infrastructure, i.e., installing `osbuild-composer-tests` and starting the service.

-The virtual machine uses qemu's user mode networking [1], forwarding port 22 to the host's 2222 and 443 to 4430.
+The virtual machine uses qemu's [user networking][1], forwarding port 22 to the host's 2222 and 443 to 4430.
 You can log into the running machine with

     ssh admin@localhost -p 2222